 How can I donate parts or bicycles?

-Please drop off any parts or bicycles at the shop during our open hours (Wed/Thurs/Sun).
-We can often pick up bikes in or near Durham, please contact the Donations Coordinator if you need to arrange a pickup.
+Please drop off any parts or bicycles at the shop during our open hours (Sun/Thurs) or leave them by the front gate.
+Please contact the Donations Coordinator if you have questions.
 See our Wish List for items that we are especially interested in getting donated.
 As a 501(c)(3) we can write you a tax receipt for your donations.
 Please tell the front desk greeter if you would like a tax receipt.

 How can I volunteer at the shop?

 We have aprons, but please wear "working-clothes" and closed toe shoes, as fixing up bikes tends to involve grease and dirt.
-Please arrive early (before we open) to ensure that you get assigned to a team.
-If you arrive later in the day we may not be able to fit you onto a team.
+Please arrive on time to ensure that you get assigned to a team.

 Volunteer Tasks Include: